 As home beekeeping gains in popularity, there are more and more sources for buying bees.
 Artisanal honey producers, found at most farmers' markets, will usually be happy to share some local resources for obtaining bees (and hopefully some helpful tips and advice for getting started).
 There are also several suppliers who now ship bees directly to many parts of the country.

 Bees attack only in response to a serious threat, as stinging may mean the end of a bee's life.
 Typically, honeybees won't bother your family or pets.
 But when it's time to interact with the hive, protective clothing—from head to toe—is essential, and a calm disposition will serve you well.
 Before you start, be sure to consult a doctor to determine if you or any members of your family have an allergy to bee stings.

 Honey extraction is a six-step process.
 First, protective clothing is donned from head to toe.
-Next, a smoker is typically used to distract and disperse the bees before the hive is carefully opened, and the frames on which the honey has been deposited are pulled from the "supers."
+Next, a smoker box or other method distracts the bees the hive is carefully opened.
+The bees are then shaken or brushed from the hive, and the "supers" on which the honey has been deposited are pulled from their frames.
 The wax-sealed honeycomb is uncapped to expose the honey, and then the honey is pulled from the comb using an extractor or a hand method.
 Finally, the honey is strained and bottled.
 The plants growing nearby will determine the flavor and color of your honey.
 As the colony becomes established, your honey yield will increase.
-Beeswax, the natural wax produced in honeybee hives, can also be harvested and used to make candles and a variety of natural skin-care products at home.
+Beeswax, the natural wax produced in honeybee hives, can also be harvested from the hive and can be used to make your own natural soap, candles and food wax.